 A.G.
 Davis Philip — Research Professor, Union College and Institute for Space Observations, Schenectady, NY - galactic structure, photometry (Strömgren & Strömvil), CCDs, stellar evolution, globular clusters, large telescopes, organizing astronomical meetings.

 Catherine A. Pilachowski — Professor of Astronomy, Indiana University, Past President of the American Astronomical Society, Bloomington, IN - Giant Telescopes and Ancient Skies: New Views of the Universe Heavy Metal from Ancient Superstars Dusty Stars and Clusters: Exploring for Planets with Spitzer.

 Mercedes T. Richards — Professor of Astronomy & Astrophysics, Penn State University, University Park, PA - astrotomography of close interacting binaries, hydrodynamic simulations of gas flows, multiwavelength and multi-epoch studies of close binaries, magnetic activity in cool stars, long-term variability in the length of the solar cycle.

-Eric M. Schlegel — Harvard-Smithsonian Center for Astrophysics, Cambridge, MA - supernovae, cataclysmic variables, x-ray emission of galaxies, x-ray binaries.
+Eric M. Schlegel — University of Texas at San Antonio - supernovae, cataclysmic variables, x-ray emission of galaxies, x-ray binaries.